 Yet without any evidence that the General Assembly acted with racially discriminatory intent and disregarding the myriad of race-neutral reasons the General Assembly showed to justify S.B.
 824’s enactment, two of the three judges on the panel voted to strike the law down.
 These judges held that S.B.
 824 was motivated at least in part by an unconstitutional intent to target African-American voters.
 The court permanently enjoined S.B.
 824 for violating the Equal Protection Clause in Article I, § 19 of the North Carolina Constitution even though that same Constitution required the General Assembly to enact a photo ID law.

 Lawyers Democracy Fund proudly filed an amicus brief in Holmes v.
 Moore in support of S.B.
-824 in the North Carolina Court of Appeals.
+824 at the North Carolina Supreme Court.
 In its amicus, LDF put forth three arguments as to why the North Carolina Court of Appeals should uphold North Carolina’s Photo ID law:

 - North Carolina, like every state, has a legitimate interest in enacting Photo ID legislation to protect the franchise and secure elections,